Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 bodyItem->notifyKinematicStateChange(true);

-This notifies the GUI of Choreonoid that the model state has been updated.
-The reason why the BodyItem object is obtained in the configure function is to perform this notification.
-The first argument, true, also applies the forward kinematics calculation before the notification.
-This is same as the following code.
+This notifies Choreonoid’s GUI that the model state has been updated.
+By doing this, various GUI components in Choreonoid, including scene rendering, will reflect the model updates.
+We obtained the BodyItem object in the configure function to perform this notification.
+The first argument true also applies forward kinematics calculation before notification.
+This is equivalent to:

 body->calcForwardKinematics();